KingJJ676/Projects_for_CS50AI/README.md

 500/500 [==============================] - 10s 20ms/step - loss: 0.2497 - accuracy: 0.9256
 333/333 - 5s - loss: 0.1616 - accuracy: 0.9535
 ```
-## Background
+## File explanation
+**```gtsrb```**
+This data set contains 43 subdirectories, numbered 0 through 42.
+Each numbered subdirectory represents a different category (a different type of road sign).
+Within each traffic sign’s directory is a collection of images of that type of traffic sign.

+**```traffic.py```**
+The ```main``` function accepts as command-line arguments a directory containing the data and (optionally) a filename to which to save the trained model.
+The data and corresponding labels are then loaded from the data directory and split into training and testing sets.
+After that, the ```get_model``` function is called to obtain a compiled neural network that is then fitted on the training data.
+The model is then evaluated on the testing data.
+Finally, if a model filename was provided, the trained model is saved to disk.

+**The```load data``` function**
+This function accepts as an argument ```data_dir```, representing the path to a directory where the data is stored, and return image arrays and labels for each image in the data set.

+**The ```get_model``` function**
+This function returns a compiled neural network model.

-## Dropout or not
+## Experiment: dropout or not
 I've tried running the model with and without **a dropout layer of 0.5**, and the result and other details are as below.

 | With Dropdown | No Dropdown |
 |:----------------------:|:--------------------:|
 | ![alt text](images/image.png) | ![alt text](images/image-1.png)|